tren03/cruise/README.md

 - `B` - Bookmarks
 - `F` - Most Frequent Sites

-Click on any option shown or hit Enter to go the the highlighted option
+Click on any option shown or hit Enter to go the the highlighted option </br>
+The Mode is indicated by a letter the the input bar to the left

 https://github.com/user-attachments/assets/e13a0af0-753a-497c-8856-99de98a649cc